Roundup™ Cancer Attorney - Edward A. Smith

 It was questionable that Johnson would live to see the trial’s outcome.
 A doctor testified that he has already outlived his life expectancy with the disease given his clinical situation.
 The father of three and husband wanted to live long enough to see justice served.
 Monsanto, on the other hand, does not agree with the trial’s outcome and said they plan to appeal.
 The company said they will defend their product vigorously.

-Dwayne Johnson used Roundup™ at least 20 to 30 times each year in his employment at a school near San Francisco.
+Dwayne Johnson's lawsuit against Monsanto claimed that he used Roundup™ at least 20 to 30 times each year in his employment at a school near San Francisco.
 On one occasion, he was directly exposed to the herbicide and two years after was diagnosed with NHL.
 He since has developed cancerous lesions on 80 percent of his body.
-His wife has become the breadwinner and works two full-time jobs to support their family.
+His wife has become the breadwinner and works two full-time jobs to support their family and help pay for Johnson's medical expenses.
 Monsanto’s VP of Strategy said the company feels bad for Johnson and understands that he wants answers but that their product is not it.Proving Roundup™ Caused Cancer

 During the trial, Johnson was obligated to prove that the herbicide caused his cancer.
 While he did not have to prove it was the only cause, he did need to show that if it were not for his use of glyphosate, his cancer would not have happened.
 His attorney said that just as it was with proving that tobacco products cause cancer, it was the same for those who developed it from Roundup™.
 In fact, it may have been enhanced by other substances in Roundup’s™ formulation.
 An additional 400 cases have already been filed in federal multidistrict litigation or MDL, each with their own trial.A Federal Judge Allows More Lawsuits to Move Forward